Using endpoints to control the layout and manage meetings

 For more information see Using dial tones on SIP/H.323 endpoints and telephones.

-When using Adaptive Composition, single-screen SIP and H.323 endpoints automatically receive the presentation stream as part of the layout mix (replacing some of the other video participants), but you can choose to switch to receiving it as a separate stream.
+When using Adaptive Composition or the Teams-like layout, single-screen endpoints automatically receive the presentation stream as part of the layout mix (replacing some of the other video participants), but you can choose to switch to receiving it as a separate stream.

 Note that if the call bandwidth is less than 1.2 Mbps then the presentation is always sent as a separate stream.